gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/features.md

 ## The packages manager perspective

-The GNU ARM Eclipse plug-ins were the first open source tools to benefit from the new CMSIS Packs technology promoted by ARM.
+The GNU MCU Eclipse plug-ins were the first open source tools to benefit from the new CMSIS Packs technology promoted by ARM.

 Packages are a convenient way to distribute software components, hardware descriptions and documentation, in a structured way.